-In order to reduce the spread of COVID-19, The Storehouse of Collin County has modified our Seven Loaves Food Pantry Service to an outside, walk up distribution model through August 31.
-We will continue serving our neighbors with staff and volunteer team leaders only through the month of August.
+As we continue to take every possible precaution against COVID-19, The Storehouse of Collin County has modified our Seven Loaves Food Pantry Service to an outside, walk up distribution model through September 30.
+We will continue serving our neighbors with staff and volunteer team leaders only through the month of September.

 News & Press Releases

 Local Profile Article About Our COVID-19 Response